robertbraeutigam/scan/README.md

 choreography after a logical connection on the network layer has been established.

 The Initiator of the network connection is called a Controller Device on this layer, while the Responder is called the Controlled Device.
-A single connection only allows for one side to be the Controller.
+A single logical connection only allows for one side to be the Controller.
-This means, that since existing connections must be re-used, no two devices can control each other at the same time.

 Note that in any setup the Controller and Controlled roles may be defined independently of the Devices themselves.
 For example in a single Light and a single Button setup, we may traditionally think,